dask/dask-gateway/docs/source/cluster-options.rst

 requested cluster is passed to a ``handler`` function.
-Here any additional validation can be done (errors raised in the handler are forwarded to the user), as well as any conversion needed between the exposed option fields and configuration fields on the backing cluster manager.
+Here any additional validation can be done (errors raised in the handler are forwarded to the user), as well as any conversion needed between the exposed option fields and configuration fields on the backing :ref:`ClusterConfig <cluster-config>`.
 The default ``handler`` returns the provided options unchanged.

-Available options are cluster manager specific.
-For example, if running on Kubernetes, an options handler can return overrides for any configuration fields on :ref:`KubeBackend <kube-backend-config>`.
-See :ref:`cluster-backends-reference` for information on what configuration fields are available on your backend.
+Available options are backend specific.
+For example, if running on Kubernetes, an options handler can return overrides for any configuration fields on :ref:`KubeClusterConfig <kube-cluster-config>`.
+See :ref:`cluster-backends-reference` for information on what cluster configuration fields are available for your backend.

 Examples
 --------